aqaPayam/NakhBot/README.md

 * Pending Nakh does not create a Match.
 * Pending Nakh can be paid later.
 * Pending Nakh text can be edited before payment.
-* Existing credits and direct Telegram Stars payment must both result in the same final Sent Nakh behavior.
+* Spending existing credits and paying Telegram Stars directly must both result in the same final Sent Nakh behavior.
 * When payment succeeds, the Pending Nakh becomes paid and the system creates the delivered Sent Nakh.
 * The target profile is consumed when Pending Nakh is created or Sent Nakh is sent.
 * Creating a Pending Nakh permanently consumes the sender’s one allowed Nakh flow for that receiver.